timble/kodekit/README.md

 Nooku Framework is built to help developers create complex custom Joomla extensions and tries to solve following problems:

 * Abstract differences between Joomla versions 2.x and 3.x.
-* Provide a solid modern architecture for building extensions.
+* Provide a solid modern and lean architecture for building extensions.
 * Allow extensions to be extended easily.

 Who is Nooku Framework for ?